 - A parent resource ID has been modified (for example the ‘node_id’ in a Device registration is modified during an update)

 - The parent resource referred to either doesn’t exist in the registry or the ID matches the wrong type of resource

-Error responses as detailed in the APIs documentation can assist with debugging these issues.
+Error responses as detailed in the APIs documentation may assist with debugging these issues.

-404 (Not Found) error on heartbeat indicates that the Node performing the heartbeat is not known to the Registration API.
+A 404 error on heartbeat indicates that the Node performing the heartbeat is not known to the Registration API.
 This could be as a result of a number of missed heartbeats which triggered garbage collection in the Registration API.
-On encountering this code, a Node MUST re-register each of its resources with the Registration API in order.
+On encountering this code, a Node must re-register each of its resources with the Registration API in order.

-500 (Internal Server Error) error, inability to connect or a timeout indicates a server side or connectivity issue.
-As this issue could affect just one Registration API in a cluster, it is advised that clients identify another Registration API to use from their discovered list.
-The first interaction with a new Registration API in this case SHOULD be a heartbeat to confirm whether the Node is still present in the registry.
+A 500 error, inability to connect or a timeout indicates a server side or connectivity issue.
+As this issue may affect just one Registration API in a cluster, it is recommended that clients identify another Registration API to use from their discovered list.
+The first interaction with a new Registration API in this case should be a heartbeat to confirm whether the Node is still present in the registry.

 When performing the initial heartbeat with a new Registration API, a 200 code indicates that the Node and its resources are still present in the registry cluster and no further action is required.
 Future registrations and heartbeats should be performed against this new Registration API.
 If a 404 code is encountered when performing this heartbeat, refer to ‘Node Encounters HTTP 404 On Heartbeat’ above.

 Should a 5xx error be encountered when interacting with all discoverable Registration APIs it is recommended that clients implement an exponential backoff algorithm in their next attempts until a non-5xx response code is received.